Rashid-data/Web-Scraping/README.md

 # Web-Scraping
-Here I have mentioned all the web scraping projects with their respective datasets.
+Here I have mentioned few of the web scraping projects with their respective datasets.